VieVaWaldi/PoliticalDespairTwitter/README.md

 - Mentions per user
 - Hashtags per User
 - Tweet Length comparison
-- Most used words by user and by party -> Easy visualization using word clouds
+- Most used words by user and by party -> Easy visualization using word clouds !

 ### More complicated analysis:

 - sentiment analysis using TextBlob with 2 measure for each tweet: polarity (-1 negative sentiment, 1 positive sentiment) and subjectivity (0 is factual statment, 1 is personal opinion).
 Compare these by user and or parties.
 - The same thing over time
 - Sentiment filtered out for specific keywords (eg if a tweet uses a country like germany, or a company or other users)

+- tweet france -> parties sentiment towards specific countries of companies

+- specific timeframe for tweet analysis -> eg bumps in sentiment towards special dates like election etc

 ## Command Line Arguments Optimized-Modified-GetOldTweets3-OMGOT